 Other useful tips

-During Hari Raya Aidilfitri, which is the festival at the end of the Muslim fasting month.
-It is during this time that Istana Nurul Iman, the official residence of the Sultan of Brunei, is open to the public.
+One of the best times to visit Brunei is during Hari Raya Aidilfitri, the festival at the end of the Muslim fasting month.
+During this time, Istana Nurul Iman, the official residence of the Sultan of Brunei, is open to the public.

 Schedule of mosques and other shops

 On Fridays, between 12 noon and 2 in the afternoon, all shops in Brunei are closed for prayer time.
-So, best to plan your itinerary around these times.
-For your reference, below also are the schedules of Jame’Asr Hassanil Bolkiah Mosque and Masjid Sultan Omar Ali Saifuddien’s visiting hours for non-Muslims inside the mosque.
+So, it is best to plan your itinerary around these times.
+Below are the visiting hours for non-Muslims inside Jame’Asr Hassanil Bolkiah Mosque and Masjid Sultan Omar Ali Saifuddien.

 Wear sleeved tops and pants/long skirts.
-Brunei is a conservative place and, to respect the people of the country, dress appropriately.
+Brunei is a conservative place, and to show respect to its people, please dress appropriately.

 For a few days, yes, I would have to say that it’s worth a visit.
-If you’re on a long-term travel and you are looking for some peace and quiet, Brunei can be a good place for some break in the exciting world of traveling.
+If you’re on a long-term travel and are looking for peace and quiet, Brunei can be a good place for a break in the exciting world of travel.